What Is Psoriatic Arthritis?

 Physical Therapy

 Physical therapy can play a crucial role in managing psoriatic arthritis.
 A trained physical therapist can guide you through specific exercises to improve joint flexibility, strength, and range of motion.
-They can also provide techniques for managing pain and swelling, as well as assistive devices to support mobility.
+They can also provide techniques for managing pain and swelling and assistive devices to support mobility.
 Regular physical therapy sessions can help optimize joint function and minimize functional limitations caused by psoriatic arthritis.

 Exercise

-Regular exercise is important for overall health and can have numerous benefits for individuals with psoriatic arthritis.
-Low-impact activities, such as swimming, cycling, and walking, can help maintain joint flexibility, muscle strength, and cardiovascular health.
+Regular exercise is essential for overall health and can benefit individuals with psoriatic arthritis.
+Low-impact activities like swimming, cycling, and walking can help maintain joint flexibility, muscle strength, and cardiovascular health.
 It is recommended to consult with a healthcare professional or a physical therapist to develop an exercise program that suits your specific needs and limitations.

 Lifestyle Modifications

-Making certain lifestyle modifications can help manage psoriatic arthritis and improve overall well-being.
+Certain lifestyle modifications can help manage psoriatic arthritis and improve overall well-being.
 Stress reduction techniques, such as meditation and deep breathing exercises, can help alleviate stress and promote relaxation.
-Adequate sleep is crucial for managing pain and fatigue associated with psoriatic arthritis.
+Adequate sleep is crucial for managing the pain and fatigue associated with psoriatic arthritis.
 Maintaining a healthy weight through a balanced diet and regular exercise can help ease the burden on the joints.

 Surgery